-Another strength is the accepting attitude of the food service industry locally.
+Additionally, the acceptance attitude of the food service industry locally emphasizes the strength of the program.
 Employers identify the need for a trained and qualified workforce and recognize that OCCI is a partner in this collaborative effort.

 The college's commitment to provide ongoing curriculum and instructor improvement has resulted in a strong program.
 The curriculum, in alignment with ACF competencies and support of our industry partnerships, results in a strong program.